October 21st, 2020

 Who is Subject to GDPR?

-It doesn’t matter if your business is based in or outside the EU.
-GDPR impacts all businesses processing, handling, and storing data belonging to an EU citizen.
+Whether your business is based in or outside the EU doesn't matter.
+GDPR applies to all businesses that process, handle, or store data belonging to an EU citizen.

 Group 40

-Within telemarketing, we talk about leads, subjects, customers, prospects, individuals, people, etc. The law doesn’t distinguish between cold or warm leads, potential or existing customers in this context.
+In telemarketing, we talk about leads, prospects, customers, individuals, people, etc. The law doesn’t distinguish between cold or warm leads, or between potential and existing customers, in this context.
 They're all the same.
 The same applies to B2B calling if the data is specific to a single person.

 How Much Can You Enrich Your Data?